 Sound rendering or auditory displays can augment graphical rendering and provide the user with an enhanced spatial sense of presence.
-Some of the driving applications of sound rendering include acoustic design of architectural models or outdoor scenes, walkthroughs of large CAD models with sounds of machine parts or moving people, urban scenes with traffic, training systems, computer games, etc. A key component in these applications is accurate http://doi.acm.org/ computation of sound propagation paths, which takes into account the knowledge of sound sources, listener locations, the 3D model of the environment, and material absorption and scattering properties.
+Some of the driving applications of sound rendering include acoustic design of architectural models or outdoor scenes, walkthroughs of large CAD models with sounds of machine parts or moving people, urban scenes with traffic, training systems, computer games, etc. A key component in these applications is accurate computation of sound propagation paths, which takes into account the knowledge of sound sources, listener locations, the 3D model of the environment, and material absorption and scattering properties.

-© ACM 0730-0301//10-ART \$10.00

-DOI

 There is extensive literature on simulating the propagation of sound, including reflections and diffraction.
-The propagation of sound in a medium is governed by the acoustic wave equation, a second-order partial differential equation [Svensson and Kristiansen 2002].
+The propagation of sound in a medium is governed by the acoustic wave equation, a secondorder partial differential equation [Svensson and Kristiansen 2002].
 However, numerical methods that directly solve the acoustic wave equation can take tens of minutes even for simple rooms.
-Moreover, for numerical methods, the computation time grows as a fourth power of the maximum frequency simulated, and is proportional to the volume of the enclosed space.
-Hence they can only be used for small rooms and for low frequencies.
-On the other hand, fast sound propagation methods are based on geometric techniques such as ray tracing or volumetric tracing.
-These methods work well in terms of handling specular reflections, and can take advantage of recent advances in real-time ray tracing methods and multi-core processors.
-However, current geometric propagation methods are either not fast enough for interactive applications or may not compute all propagation paths accurately.
-As a result, interactive applications such as computer games tend to use statically designed environment reverberation filters.
-Some games use ray tracing to estimate the size of a room and use this information to set parameters for a reverberation filter.
-Games also use precomputed visibility to determine if a source is out of line of sight from the listener.
-This is usually performed at a coarse level, i.e., visibility is determined at a room-to-room level of detail using cell-andportal visibility [Luebke and Georges 1995] or ray shooting.
-If the source is not visible, a low-pass filter is usually applied to approximate diffraction effects.
-However the direction is the direct line from source to listener, which leads to very unnatural sound which seems to emanate from solid walls.
+On the other hand, fast sound propagation methods use geometric techniques such as ray tracing or volumetric tracing which work well in terms of handling specular reflections, and can take advantage of recent advances in real-time ray tracing techniques.

+However, current methods are either not fast enough for interactive applications or may not compute all propagation paths accurately.
+As a result, interactive applications such as computer games tend to use statically designed environment reverberation filters that are computed based on occlusion and obstruction between the sound source and the listener.
+Some games use the notion of audio shaders that identify the surrounding geometric primitives and dynamically adjust the time delays of the direct sound and the audio responses received from sound reflections.

 In this paper, we primarily focus on simulating edge diffraction for geometric sound propagation.
-Diffraction is an important effect that causes sound to scatter when encountering the finite boundaries of objects, resulting in audio energy being propagated to positions that are out of line-of-sight from the source.
-Diffraction also affects the sound field at positions that are visible to the source.
-For example, for a small specular reflector, edge diffraction causes a high-pass filter effect when the listener is visible to the source; capturing these diffraction contributions is important for an accurate simulation.
+Diffraction is an important effect that causes sound to scatter when encountering the finite boundaries of relatively large objects, resulting in audio energy being propagated to positions that are out of line-of-sight from the source.
+Diffraction effects also affect the sound field at positions in line-of-sight from the source.
 In acoustic simulation, diffraction effects are primarily modeled at the edges of the objects in the scene.
 The computation of diffraction effects can convey important audio cues from sources that are not visible to the listener, and allow more listener positions to receive contributions from the sound source.
-Most importantly, when the listener or the source is moving, specular reflections and direct contributions abruptly appear and disappear as the source or listener moves across visibility boundaries.
-Therefore, it is necessary to simulate diffraction accurately in order to obtain a more realistic and smooth transition.
+It is necessary to simulate diffraction accurately in order to obtain a more realistic and smooth transition, especially when the listener or the source is moving.